Protocentral/protocentral_sensything/docs/index.md

 A3 - Analog Channel 3
 A4 - Analog Channel 4

-A short video suggests how to connect a basic analog sensor like the Piezo vibration sensor
+A short video suggests how to connect a basic analog sensor like the Piezo vibration sensor to Sensything.

 <iframe width="640" height="564" src="https://player.vimeo.com/video/307044875" frameborder="0" allowFullScreen mozallowfullscreen webkitAllowFullScreen></iframe>